This list of backpacking essentials includes all the items that should never be missing in your backpack.

 - An external hard drive – make sure to back up your photos, documents and any other important thing.

-Other items that are essential among your backpacking equipment include:
+Other items that are essential in your backpacking checklist include:

-- A smartphone – this is the easiest way you have to communicate with your family and friends.
+- A smartphone -best to communicate with your family and friends.
 Make sure it is unlocked, so you can buy local SIM cards if necessary.

-- A universal plug adapter – make sure to get one before leaving, or you’ll have to get one at the airport for 10x the price, or discover the word for adapter in whichever language before you can head out to get one.
+- A universal plug adapter – get one before leaving, or you’ll have to get one at the airport for 10x the price, or discover the word for adapter in whichever language before you can head out to get one.

-- A kindle – if you are a fan of reading, this is a must.
-Get one with a built in light so you can read when everyone else around you is already asleep.
+- A kindle – get one with a built in light so you can read when everyone else around you is already asleep.
 Or else you’ll have to rely on book crossing which at times have a shortage of good books in your language.

-- A lock – no matter what you plan to carry in your backpack, and even more so if you take a valuable camera, a computer, a tablet and so on, a lock is one of the most valuable backpacking essentials.
-Needless to say, you always have to pick a dorm where lockers are available to guests.
-Pick a lock that has a combination – it’ll help you having to put keep the key to it handy and safe.
+- A lock – this is one of the most valuable backpacking essentials.
+You will always have to pick a dorm where lockers are available to guests.
+Pick a lock that has a combination so you won’t have to worry about the key.

 If you are planning a long term trip crossing several climates, your list of backpacking essentials should include:

 - 3 pairs of pants, best if in neutral colors.
-I love Kuhl Cliffside Convertible and Kuhl Hykr pants.
+I love Horizn Convertible and Splash roll-uppants.
 Convertible pants are a great solution if you think you will need shorts at some point.

-- A pair of shorts such as Kuhl Horizn shorts.
+- A pair of shorts such as Kuhl Cabo shorts.

 - A combination of 6 long and short sleeves t-shirts.
 Go for 100% cotton for the summer ones, and cotton mixed with wool for the long sleeve.
-You may also want to pack a thermal or technical shirt.
-I swear by my the Kuhl Sora t-shirt, which I have in several colors, and the Kuhl Wunderer shirt.
-For short sleeves I use the Kuhl Kyra and Kuhl Sora.
+Also pack a thermal or technical shirt.
+I swear by my the Kuhl Intent Hoody t-shirt, which I have in several colors, and the Kleo Hoody shirt.
+For short sleeves I use the Kuhl Acacia and Kuhl Sona t-shirt.

-- A comfortable t-shirt that you can wear to go to bed.
-Takes less room than a whole pajama.
-You will also need a pair of leggings – you can use them to go out and to sleep
+- A comfortable t-shirt that you can wear to go to bed: it takes less room than a whole pajama.
+You will also need a pair of leggings – you can use them to go out and to sleep.

 - A couple of tank-tops to wear on warmer days.
-I usually pack my kuhl Karisma.
+I usually pack my Kuhl Katrin Tank.

-- A sweater or, even better, a micro fleece – these are usually lightweight.
+- A sweater or, even better, a micro fleece.
 I use the Kuhl Alska and as an extra I often carry the Kuhl Lea Pullover.

 - 6 pairs of very comfortable underwear and the same amount of socks.
 A couple of pairs of hiking socks too.